chaunceydust/Auto_AutoDock-GPU/README.md

 <br>

-For multiple GPUs, you can specify the GPU number to use through the argument `--gpu` when run the AutoDock-GPU using the function `--run_docking`.
+For multiple GPUs, you can specify the GPU number to use through the argument `--gpu` when run the AutoDock-GPU using the function `--fn run_docking`.

 Keep in mind that the input number for `--gpu` starts at 1, not 0.